-A: No. The Central Database cannot issue a login ID or password to the Central Database until after a pawnshop or secondhand merchant has registered with the Division.
+A: No. The Central Database cannot issue a login ID or password to the Central Database until after a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser has registered with the Division.
 The Division will send the registration info to the Central Database and then an account will be created for the person the business has designated as the Primary Contact.
 The Primary Contact will be able to create and manage additional logins for any other users the business wishes to be able to interact with the database.